ainefernandez/F1Strategy/README.md

 Once the data was collected, it was saved into CSV files for further statistical analysis — most of which was done in R.

+The data spans from 2019 to 2024, up until the 2024 Singapore GP.
+I used 2019-2023 data for training models, and 2024 data for testing.

-Next, I explain which variables are contained in each of these datasets
+Next, I’ll explain the variables included in each of these datasets.

 ### 🏁 Circuit Info